bedax/system/other/Format a drive.md

     n
         accept defaults (p, etc)
     t
-        7 for ntfs, or c for fat32
+        83 for ext#, 7 for ntfs, or c for fat32 a
-    a
         make it bootable
     p